SiliconLabsSoftware/docs-matter/sld249-matter-prerequisites/hardware-requirements.md

         915MHz@19dBm
         -   [SLWRB4170A](https://www.silabs.com/development-tools/wireless/zigbee/slwrb4170a-efr32mg12-radio-board)

+## Matter Over Wi-Fi Accessory Device Requirements

-## Matter over Wi-Fi Accessory Device Requirements for NCP mode
+### Matter over Wi-Fi Accessory Device Requirements for NCP Mode

 The Silicon Labs Matter over Wi-Fi NCP mode demo and development requires two boards: the Silicon Labs EFR32 Radio board to run the Matter code and either the RS9116, SiWx917 or WF200 to run the Wi-Fi protocol stack.
 Pre-built images for the EFR32 are provided on the [Matter Artifacts page](./matter-artifacts.md).
 Pre-built images for SiWx917 or RS9116 connectivity firmware are also provided on the [Matter Artifacts page](./matter-artifacts.md).

 **Note:**

 1. The EFR32MG24 is the preferred starting point for Matter MCUs.
 It provides Secure Vault and can use the internal flash of the device to store an upgrade image.
 2. The WF200 connectivity firmware image is included in the EFR32MG12 or EFR32MG24 images on the [Matter Artifacts page](./matter-artifacts.md) for running with the WF200 in NCP mode.
 The Matter application downloads the connectivity firmware onto the WF200 on first-time startup.

 The following boards are supported for the Matter over Wi-Fi demos and development: